CaptainProton42/SphereScaper/README.md

 ### Step 2: Removing Edges

 Removing edges is relatively straightforward.
-However, we need to be careful to keep track of which edges we have already removed as to not accidentally remove an edge of an already quad face: When we remove an edge, we can't remove the edges of the two now merged faces either.
-I solved this by keeping track of a separate set of edges that are stil "available" and only removing edges listed in it from the mesh.
+However, we need to be careful to keep track of which edges we have already removed as to not accidentally remove an edge of aface that is already a quad.
+The rule for this is simple: when we remove an edge between to faces, we can't remove the remaining six edges of the two now merged faces anymore.
+I solved this by keeping track of a list of edges that are stil "available" and only removing edges listed there from the mesh.
+When I remove an edge from the mesh, I remove the now forbidden six edges from the list.

 If we did everything right, our former icosphere should now look something like this:

 {{ site.beginFigure }}
 <img src="assets/removed_edges.png" width="50%">